inigo-exp/inigo-exp/README.md

 # 👋 Hi there, I'm Iñigo

 Welcome to my GitHub profile (@inigo-exp)!
 I'm a Data Scientist with a strong background in Statistics and Mathematics, passionate about applying Machine Learning and Generative AI to real-world problems.
-I love building scalable, data-driven solutions that merge analytical rigor with practical impact.

 ---

 ## 🚀 About Me
-- 🎯 Currently working as a Data Scientist at ADP, developing and validating LLM-based and Retrieval-Augmented Generation (RAG) architectures for document understanding and conversational AI.
+- 🎯 Currently working as a Data Scientist at ADP, developing and validating LLM-based and Retrieval-Augmented Generation architectures for document understanding and conversational AI.
-- 🧠 Skilled in predictive modeling, generative AI, and end-to-end data pipelines — from preprocessing and training to evaluation and deployment at scale.
 - 🎓 Completed an MSc in Data Science Methodology at the Barcelona School of Economics.
 - 📐 Trained as a Mathematician, specialized in Applied Mathematics, Statistics, and Computer Science.
 - 📊 Currently pursuing an MSc in Financial Engineering at WorldQuant University.
-- 💡 Interested in Quantitative Finance, Biostatistics, Big Data Analytics, and NLP applications in industry.
+- 💡 Interested in Quantitative Finance, Biostatistics, Big Data Analytics and NLP applications in industry.

 ---